AnotherKamila/bc-thesis/src/3-protocol.md

 **OK response:** All sent records have been written to disk.
 (Response body empty.)

-### `XFER`: transfer a file chunk
+### `XFER`: transfer a file chunk  {#protocol:xfer}

 Firmware and rule database updates are treated as opaque binary blobs by the `XFER` command.
 They are identified by type and version.
 In order to trivially support incremental downloading and also arbitrary chunk sizes, the controller explicitly requests the offset and length of the chunk.
-The same version must always refer to an exactly identical blob (if it exists), even if requested from a completely independent server.[^identical] The server may return a smaller chunk (e.g. because end of file was reached), but never longer.
+The same version must always refer to an exactly identical blob (if it exists), even if requested from a completely independent server.[^identical] The server may return a smaller chunk, but never longer.
 A chunk of length 0 indicates end of file.

 [^identical]: This is implemented by using the file's 64-bit hash as version, but that is a detail irrelevant for the protocol, as versions should be treated as opaque integers.